nainiayoub/java-notes/README.md

 ## What is the purpose of package in Java?
 * A package in Java is used to group related classes.
 Think of it as a folder in a file directory.
 * We use packages to avoid name conflicts, to control access, to make searching/locating and usage of classes, interfaces, enumerations and annotations easier, and to write a better maintainable code.

+## What is java.lang package?
+* The java.lang package provides classes that are fundamental to the design of the Java programming language.

+## Which is the most important class in Java?
+* The most important class is Object, which is the root of the class hierarchy.
+* Every java class is a subclass of Object.
+It contains the important methods like equals, hashcode, clone, toString, etc.
+* It is available from day one of java (JDK 1.0)